Saawaan – New Thai Fine-Dining With a Twist!

 Chef Aom’s 10-course set menu is named according to the various cooking techniques and they cost 1950 THB++ with an option for the addition of the following: 2350 THB++ (Wine pairing), 680 THB++ (Tea pairing).
 The menu is fixed but if you can’t take raw or have any food allergies, you have to inform them.

 Our journey began with an amuse bouche called “Kai Lukkei”.
-The deep-fried soft-boiled eggs are coated with tamarind and palm sugar syrup served with toasted shallot.
+The sous-vide eggs are coated with tamarind and palm sugar syrup served with toasted shallot.
 The flavours are strong and you have to mix everything well to fully enjoy the flavours.

 RAW – Amberjack, Rice Powder, Kaffir Lime.